-Lead - Police Scotland

-Partners include - All partners involved in the Community Planning Partnership.
+Lead - Police Scotland Partners include - All partners involved in the Community Planning Partnership.

-Outcome High level actions Measure LOIP priority Ensure victims are supported Improve engagement with victims to understand concerns and issues Reported hate crime Confidence in reporting offences across different communities Referral service in place and number of referrals Develop further measures with partners using community surveys and feedback, and set targets thereafter A good place to live Raise awareness of Hate Crime and encourage reporting Improve methods of reporting hate crime Focus on intercultural projects to overcome social barriers Educate young people Improve engagement with schools to promote an inclusive society Perpetrator engagement • Develop an intervention and referral service to address perpetrator behaviour
+Outcome High level actions Measure LOIP priority Ensure victims are supported Improve engagement with victims to understand concerns and issues.
+Reported hate crime.
+Confidence in reporting offences A good place to live Community members are more aware of what hate crime is and more confident to report Improve methods of reporting hate crime Focus on intercultural projects to overcome social barriers across different communities.
+Community surveys and feedback.
+Young people are educated to behave more inclusively Improve engagement with schools to promote an inclusive society.